marcmaliar/marcmaliar.github.io/about.markdown

 Recently, my passion has been learning Golang for web development.
 In the past, I have loved studying Vulkan, Wayland, and Arch Linux.

-In my free time, I transcribe songs on my [YouTube channel](https://www.youtube.com/channel/UCAYXFz70djU2wxrSE7zSOqg/featured).
+In my free time, I transcribe songs on my Youtube channel.